KSSWSept20/tp/docs/DeveloperGuide.md

 ### Clear command

-To safeguard against accidentally clearing the contact list, the `clear` command requires the user to input a confirmation after the initial `clear` command.
+To safeguard against accidentally clearing the contacts list, the `clear` command requires the user to input a confirmation after the initial `clear` command.
 This is performed with the use of the two flags in the `ModelManager` class, namely `isAwaitingClear` and `isConfirmClear`, where their statuses are checked within the execution of the `clear` command since the model is passed to the command.

 Another flag, `previouslyClear`, is used in the `LogicManager` class to check if the previous command was a `clear` command before handling the current command entered, where it checks if a confirmation "y" is entered.